-ChameleonDB is a KV store where values are stored in a storage log, while keys (or their hash values) and the locations of their corresponding values in the log are stored in a persistent index, as illustrated in Figure 4.
+ChameleonDB is a KV store where values are stored in a storage log, while keys (or their hash values) and the lostorage log, while keys (or their hash values) and the locations of their corresponding values in the log are stored in a persistent index, as illustrated in Figure 4.
 KV items are written to the storage log in batches according to their arrival order.
 The persistent index is a highly parallel structure with multiple shards, in which each shard has its own multi-level structure with its compaction operations.
 Keys are distributed evenly across these shards according to their hash values.